jakobkmar/KSpigot/readme.md

 ### Complex chat components

 Creating chat components can get very messy quickly.
-However, creating a component with Spigot is much more developer-friendly.
+However, creating a component with KSpigot is much more developer-friendly.

 ```kotlin
 val component = chatComponent {